jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 4. **Visualization and Documentation**:
    - Clear maps and plots illustrating spatial patterns and predictor effects.
    - Statistical summaries and interpretations of findings.

----

-## Significance

-This project provides insights into the spatial distribution of suitable habitats for the Philippine Eagle.
-The analysis combines advanced spatial statistics (point pattern analysis, KDE, GWR, and MaxEnt) to inform conservation planning.
-It highlights regions critical for eagle habitats and identifies environmental factors influencing their distribution, offering actionable recommendations for habitat protection.